HelixQc/REST_API_NodeJS/README.md

 To set up your environment, you will need to create an `.env` file in the root of your project.
 This file will contain configuration for sensitive variables like your database connection.

 Here's a sample format for the `.env` file: DATABASE_URL=YourConnectionString
-> **Important:** Make sure to replace `YourConnectionStringHere` with your actual database connection string.
+> **Important:** Make sure to replace `YourConnectionString` with your actual database connection string.
 This is crucial for connecting the API to your database.

 ---